citizenfx/fivem-docs/content/docs/fxdk/world-editor.md

 # Using World Editor

-We won't dive deep into details here because we have extensive intro tour built into World Editor itself, however, there're few things worth mentioning here.
+We won't dive deep into details here because we have extensive intro tour built into World Editor itself, however, ther are a few things worth mentioning here.

 ## Play test
 You can test your creation right away without leaving World Editor by pressing `F5` hotkey or clicking on play button in UI, this will place a controllable player ped where your camera is currently.

 You can configure World Editor like so that you'll spawn in vehicle instead, see settings panel in UI.

-There're two options to leave play test mode:
+There are two options to leave play test mode:
  - `ESC` hotkey, camera returns where it was when you entered play test.
  - `Shift+ESC` hotkey, camera stays where you are.